Conscription in Rhodesia: Exemption from conscription

+Two members of the Rhodesian African Rifles in 1976.
+At this time, all black members of this unit were volunteers.

 Many black Rhodesians served with the Rhodesian Security Forces, but until the last months of the war this was almost entirely voluntary.
+When national service was implemented in the 1950s, the government did not consider conscripting blacks.
+There were concerns at this time over the loyalty of black soldiers to the white-dominated regime.
+The RAR was one of the Army's two regular infantry battalions at the time of UDI, the other being the all-white RLI.
+The government's concerns over the loyalty of its black troops proved unfounded and the RAR was highly effective against the nationalist guerrillas.
+As of 1978, approximately two-thirds of the 10,000 regulars in the Rhodesian Army were black, and more had applied to serve but been turned away.
+Relatively high rates of pay; the provision of health care, education and housing; and loyalty to the government sufficed to attract enough black volunteers.
+This meant the government did not see any need to conscript blacks until a transition towards majority rule began to gain pace in the late 1970s.

-As of 1978, black men made up approximately two-thirds of the 10,000 volunteers serving in the Rhodesian Army and more had applied to serve but been turned away.
-The amendments to the National Security Act in 1976 gave the government the power to conscript black men who were undertaking an apprenticeship or university studies, but this was not used imediately.
+The amendments to the National Security Act in 1976 gave the government the power to conscript black men who were undertaking an apprenticeship or university studies, but this was not done immediately.
 The Rhodesian Government considered conscripting black Rhodesians at various times, and serious proposals were put forward from around 1977.
 There were concerns within the civil service and Army over extending conscription in this way.
-This was due to concerns that many black men would refuse to serve and that some of those who were successfully conscripted would be loyal to the nationalists.
-Overall, the Army favoured conscripting blacks as they could be paid less than white reservists and were likely to be just as effective in battle.
+This was due to a belief that many blacks would refuse to serve and some of those who were conscripted would be loyal to the nationalists.
+Overall though, the Army favoured conscripting blacks as they could be paid less than white reservists and were likely to be just as effective in battle.

-The first time that black Rhodesians were conscripted was in October 1977, when 50 doctors were called up for national service.
-Some of these doctors reportedly resigned rather than serve in the Security Forces.
-Other doctors told the media that they would also resign if called up.
+The first time black Rhodesians were conscripted was in October 1977, when approximately 50 doctors were called up for national service.
+Some reportedly resigned rather than serve in the Security Forces.
+Other doctors told the media they would also resign if called up.
 These objections led to the near-abandonment of efforts to conscript black doctors.
-The Rhodesian government indicated in early 1978 that black apprentices would become liable for national service in the future.
+In early 1978, the Rhodesian government indicated black apprentices would become liable for national service in the future.